Alvarito1995/Mite-Detection-/README.md

-# Mite-Detection-In-Grapevine-(Linux-based).
+# (LINUX-BASED)-Mite-Detection-In-Grapevine-Genome.
 **MITEs detection in grapevine's reference genome**

-**Entry _Under Cosntruction!_**
+**Entry _Under Construction!_**

-As a effort to ensure the alimentary soverinity to the future generations, blablabla...
+As a effort to ensure the alimentary sovereignty to the future generations, blablabla...

 Index: